Skip to content

 Is there any safety concern with HPV vaccine?

 HPV vaccines have been used worldwide for many years.
 After extensive examinations of scientific evidence and information on adverse reactions following HPV vaccination, the World Health Organization and overseas health authorities have concluded that HPV vaccines are safe and effective, and there is no evidence that HPV vaccination will cause serious side effects.
-DH will closely monitor the report of adverse events after immunisation following the implementation of the programme.

 Why is HPV vaccine given at such a young age?
 Would receiving the vaccine encourage premature sex?